+Evaluate image for quality.
+Implement corrective action if necessary /

+COMMENTS: 1 1

-Over all ARRT requirements PAS S FAIL
+Over all ARRT requirements PAS SS FAIL

-You demonstrate competence in all procedures identified as n (M) on the Clinical Competency Procedure List.
+You demonstrate competence in all procedures identi (M) on the Clinical Competency Procedure List. fied as m andatory

-You demonstrate competence in 15 of the 30 elective (E) on the Clinical Competency Procedure List.
+You demonstrate competence in 15 of the 30 elective Competency Procedure List.
+(E) on th e Clinical

-TSA Assessment Score: S FAIL
+TSA Assessmen t Score: PAS S FAIL

-Each program outcome and the over-all requirements must ea rn a rating of "Pas s"
+Each program outcome and the over-all requirements must ea rn a rating of "Pas ss"

-Student Name: Student Name: ID #:
+Student Name: ID #:

 Evaluator Signature: Date: